vogelito/glacierprotocol/_docs/setup/create-app-usb.md

            When the ZIP file download completes, it will be opened with Archive Manager.

-        2. There will be a single entry in a list named "GlacierProtocol-<span class="primary">version-here</span>", where
+        2. There will be a single entry in a list named "CryptoGlacierProtocol-<span class="primary">version-here</span>", where
         <span class="primary">version-here</span> is replaced with
-        the current version number (like "v1.0").
+        the current version number (like "v0.02").
 Click on that and then click the "Extract" button.
         3. The Archive Manager will ask you where you want to extract the ZIP file to.
 Select "Home" on the left panel and then press the extract button.
         4. When the Archive Manager is finished extracting the ZIP archive it will ask you what to do next.
 Click "Show the Files".
-        5. Rename the unzipped folder from "GlacierProtocol-<span class="primary">version-here</span>" to
+        5. Rename the unzipped folder from "CryptoGlacierProtocol-<span class="primary">version-here</span>" to
-        "glacier".
+        "cryptoglacier".

-    3. Obtain the Glacier "public key," used to cryptographically verify the Glacier document and GlacierScript.
+    3. Obtain the CryptoGlacier "public key," used to cryptographically verify the CryptoGlacier document and CryptoGlacierScript.

-        **If you are ever using Glacier in the future and notice that this step has changed (or that this warning has been removed), there is a security risk.** Stop and seek assistance.
+        **If you are ever using CryptoGlacier in the future and notice that this step has changed (or that this warning has been removed), there is a security risk.** Stop and seek assistance.

-        1. Access Glacier's Keybase profile at https://keybase.io/glacierprotocol.
+        1. Access CryptoGlacier's Keybase profile at https://keybase.io/vogelito.
         2. Click the string of letters and numbers next to the key icon.
         3. In the pop-up that appears, locate the link reading "this key".
         4. Right-click the link and select "Save Link As..."
-        5. Name the file "glacier.asc".
+        5. Name the file "cryptoglacier.asc".

-    4. Verify the integrity of the Glacier download.
+    4. Verify the integrity of the CryptoGlacier download.

-        1. Import the Glacier public key into your local GPG installation:
+        1. Import the CryptoGlacier public key into your local GPG installation:
            ```
-           $ gpg --import ~/Downloads/glacier.asc
+           $ gpg --import ~/Downloads/cryptoglacier.asc
            ```
-        2. Switch to the glacier folder:
+        2. Switch to the cryptoglacier folder:
            ```
-           $ cd ~/glacier
+           $ cd ~/cryptoglacier
            ```
-        3. Use the public key to verify that the Glacier "fingerprint file" is
+        3. Use the public key to verify that the CryptoGlacier "fingerprint file" is
         legitimate:
            ```
            $ gpg --verify SHA256SUMS.sig SHA256SUMS